Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 Upgrade SSTables

-Ensure you upgrade SSTables on your nodes both before and after upgrading the software binaries.
-Failure to upgrade SSTables will result in severe performance penalties and possible data loss.
+You must upgrade SSTables on your nodes before and after upgrading the DSE software binaries.
+Failure to upgrade SSTables will result in severe performance degradation and possible data loss.

 Version-specific notes